-You can rent or buy a home, open a bank account, get health insurance, buy a car, basically do all of the things you would want to do in a place you are living in.
+You can rent or buy a home, open a bank account, get health insurance, or buy a car.
+You can do all of the things you would want to do in a place you are living in.
 The only stipulation is that you cannot work for a company in that country.

 I will link to more information for these types of visas where applicable below.